 Tip #4: Utilize Electronic Pay Systems to Collect Rent

 One of the most inefficient things a landlord can do is spend time calling tenants or driving around to collect rent.
-Make things easier on both you and your tenant by using an electronic pay system to collect rent.
+Make things easier on both you by using an electronic pay system to collect rent.
 It’s easy to set up and will save you loads of time and worry.

 Tip #5: Be Strict with Late Fees

 While tenants may appreciate a landlord who is lenient on rent deadlines, you’ll learn the hard way if there are no consequences in place.
 Establish a late fee policy from the start and stick to it.
 If a tenant knows they will be charged a late fee if rent isn’t received on time, they will prioritize paying rent before other expenses.
 Always charge a late fee.
+It isn’t personal, it’s business.

 Tip #6: Establish Office Hours